upbound/docs/content/all-spaces/self-hosted-spaces/query-api.md

 Each of these components need to connect to the PostgreSQL database, and can use dedicated credentials in various formats.

-In case of issues with the database, you can just provide a new one and syncers automatically re-populate it, so you can avoid setting up any backup system.
+In the event of database issues, you can provide a new database and the syncers automatically repopulate the data.

 ### Requirements